jarnaldich/jarnaldich.github.com/blog/2023-01-29-jupyterlite-jsonp.markdown

 1. The calling page (eg. JupyterLite) defines a callback function, with a data parameter.
-2. The calling page (JupyterLite) loads a script from the data provider, passing a the name of the callback function.
+2. The calling page (JupyterLite) loads a script from the data provider, passing the name of the callback function.
-3. The data provider script calls the callback function with the requested data.
+3. The data provider script calls back the function with the requested data.

 Since the script was downloaded from the data provider's domain, it can perform requests to that domain, so CORS restrictions do not apply.